-Allergan uses this research in our interactions with regulatory agencies such as the FDA and Ministries of Health, as well as payers and reimbursement decision makers worldwide.
+The GEV organization works cross-functionally and globally with colleagues across Allergan's key therapeutic areas to generate the evidence needed to communicate, defend, and continually enhance the value of Allergan products, throughout the product lifecycle.
+This involves projects related to central nervous system, eye care, medical aesthetics, and gastroenterology.
+The defined strategies are evaluated several times a year to ensure that the necessary data is generated and if additional research is warranted to support the clinical, humanistic and economic benefits of Allergan products.
+Part of this review is conducted with a group of global experts from various countries where Allergan makes its products available to ensure that our efforts take into account country specific needs and treatment paradigms.
+Allergan uses this research in our interactions with regulatory agencies such as the FDA and Ministries of Health, as well as payers, reimbursement decision makers, and health care practitioners worldwide.
 Internationally, this research is valuable for Health Technology Assessments conducted by agencies such as National Institute for Health and Care Excellence, Scottish Medicines Consortium, Pharmaceutical Benefits Advisory Committee, and Canadian Agency for Drugs and Technologies in Health to ensure they receive accurate information on the value of Allergan products based on their requirements and unique country needs.
-In the US, this research is incorporated into Academy of Managed Care Pharmacy Dossiers available to payers in the form of an unsolicited request for use in formulary decision making as well as peer reviewed publications that articulate the value our products provide.
+In the U.S., this research is incorporated into Academy of Managed Care Pharmacy Dossiers available to payers in the form of an unsolicited request for use in formulary decision making as well as peer reviewed publications that articulate the value our products provide.
+More recently, this information has also been used in the United States to help inform the Institute of Clinical and Economic Review (ICER) evaluation of drug products.
 In addition, this research helps inform, support, and ultimately evaluate the effectiveness of Value Based Contracts (VBC).
-As the U.S. healthcare system increasingly moves away from volume and towards value, having a strong research group to both inform and evaluate

-VBC with payers and providers will increasingly become a differentiator within the industry.
+As the U.S. healthcare system increasingly moves away from volume and towards value, having a strong GEV group to engage with ICER and inform and evaluate VBCs with payers and providers will increasingly become a differentiator within the industry.